turingschool/launch-curriculum/module6/lessons/Week3/BinaryTrees.md

 ## Introduction

-Today's lesson on the binary tree data structure comes to you in three parts.

-**Part 1**: Independent research

-**Part 2**: Class walkthrough of key operations and time complexity

-**Part 3**: Diving into a C# implementation of a binary tree
+Today's lesson on binary trees will be a mixture of independent research, class walkthrough and discussion, and diving into a code implementation.

 ### Independent Learning
 Start by taking 30 minutes to independently research the binary tree Data Structure.